maykinmedia/objects-api/docs/api/usage.rst

         "meerstammig": false
     }

-https://jsonschema.dev can be used to validate JSON data against JSON schema.
+If you want, you can validate your JSON data against the JSON schema on `JSONschema.dev <https://jsonschema.dev>`_

-Using the url of the created object type we can create a tree object.
-If we have GEO coordinates for our object we can also include them into the request body.
-Don't forget the required "Content-Crs" header.
+Using the URL of the created object type, we can create a tree object.
+If we have geographic coordinates for our object we can also include them into the request body.
+Don't forget the required "Content-Crs" header to indicate the coordinate system you are using.

 .. code-block:: http